 Social welfare payments and COVID-19 (coronavirus)

-In response to the pandemic, there are new social welfare schemes and changes to some social welfare rules.
+In response to the COVID-19 public health emergency, there are new social welfare schemes and changes to some social welfare rules.

 This document describes the main payments for people affected by COVID-19.
-The payments covered are for people of working age only (between the ages of 18 and 66)
+The social welfare payments covered are for people of working age only (between the ages of 18 and 66)

 If you have no work, or less work than before